metauni/metauni.github.io/about/index.md

 * **Seminars**: we meet every week for seminars, see the [main page](https://www.metauni.org) for the current schedule and links to the pages for individual seminars, and for recordings see the [YouTube channel](https://www.youtube.com/@_metauni).

-* **Classes**: we have run several free 8-week classes, one on algebraic geometry ([MAG](https://www.metauni.org/mag)) and another on theoretical computer science and category theory ([SoC](https://www.metauni.org/soc)).
-We will be running more.

 * **Infrastructure**: we have written substantial libraries of our own code including [metaboard](https://github.com/metauni/metaboard), our multiplayer in-world blackboards, and other projects.
 Most of this is being released as open source.
 See the [Tech page](/about/tech) for more information.

+* **Classes**: we have run several free 8-week classes, one on algebraic geometry ([MAG](https://www.metauni.org/mag)) and another on theoretical computer science and category theory ([SoC](https://www.metauni.org/soc)).
+We will be running more.

+Metauni uses [Roblox](https://www.roblox.com/) for the 3D virtual environment with voice chat and [Discord](https://www.discord.com) for community discussion and organisation.

 ## Seminar-first